-Diluted LPS does not include 18,913,153 and 19,380,543 shares of Common Stock underlying outstanding options and restricted shares of Common Stock and shares issuable upon conversion of the convertible notes (issued in September 2013) for the three months ended March 31, 2014 and 2015, respectively, because the effect would be anti-dilutive.
+Diluted LPS is calculated in continuing operations.
+The calculation of diluted LPS does not include 19,380,543 and 19,648,577 shares of Common Stock underlying outstanding options and restricted shares of Common Stock and shares issuable upon conversion of the convertible notes (issued in September 2013) for the three months ended March 31, 2015 and 2016, respectively, because the effect would be anti-dilutive.